 Apple development executives gave a presentation on Academic Tools and Workflows on the iPad at the April TIPS for Teaching with Technology.

-Thursday, April 4, 2019, Apple development executives visited the TIPS Center in Gibson Annex to provide an overview of academic tools and workflows on the iPad, with a focus on four themes: accessibility, student engagement, classroom collaboration, and digital content creation.
+Thursday, April 4, 2019, Apple development executives visited the TIPS Center to provide an overview of academic tools and workflows on the iPad, with a focus on four themes: accessibility, student engagement, classroom collaboration, and digital content creation.

 They began by giving an overview of the ways that apple products overcome limitations to accessibility through their many features.